MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 To get event notifications to handle the message updates in bot, you can either override `OnTeamsMessageEditAsync`, `OnTeamsMessageUndeleteAsync`, or `OnMessageUpdateActivityAsync` handlers when a sent message is edited or when a deleted message is restored.

-The following code shows an example when user edits the message:
+The following code shows an example when a sent message is edited:

 # [C#](#tab/csharp)